roblanf/BenchmarkAlignments/Fong_2012/README.txt

 these are not available on Data Dryad.
 For that reason, this dataset is useful for algorithmic approaches to model selection, but perhaps less useful for inferring vertebrate phylogeny.

+I have also added a second dataset, which is the slowgenes dataset reduced to 16 exemplar taxa.
+This dataset was NOT used in the original study, although they did use other datasets of the same 16 taxa.
+Having fewer taxa makes comparing model selection approaches quicker and more efficient.